christopheparisse/teicorpo/README.md

 # TEI-CORPO
-Conversion tool from Elan, Clan, Transcriber and Praat files to TEI files and back
+Conversion tool from Elan, Clan, Transcriber and Praat files to TEI files and back.

 ### Java library and Swing user interface